Razany98/Control-LED-with-Push-Button/README.md

 # Push Button

-one of the special components different from the on/off buttons for allowing the Arduino to on/off light without personal control.
+one of the special tools differs from the switch button for allowing the Arduino to on/off with a momentary position.

 ### Requested Materials:
 - Arduino UNO